 Extend the test reports table

-WeAreFrank! has developed a solution for this need, but it has a different nature than the Ladybug functions presented in earlier subsections.
+A solution has been developed for this need, but it has a different nature than the Ladybug functions presented in earlier subsections.
 This option is not provided through a well-developed user interface, but requires the user to hack the Frank!Framework.
-This way, WeAreFrank! was able to provide a solution quickly.
+This way, it was possible to provide a solution quickly.
 When more customers want this option, a user interface will be provided.

 There are two sub-subsections.
 Sub-subsection How to do it just tells you how to do the job, without bothering you with knowledge about the implementation of the Frank!Framework.
 Sub-subsection Background information gives some background information.